October 21, 2020

 Sno-Park permits are available online from Nov.
 1 through April 30.

-Please note: If using a daily Sno-Park permit, you also will need a one-day or annual Discover Pass when visiting Crystal Springs, Easton Reload, and Hyak Sno-Parks; Fields Spring, Lake Easton, Lake Wenatchee, and Mount Spokane state parks; and the Department of Natural Resources' Mount Tahoma Trail System.
-For more information or to purchase an annual Discovers, please visit our Discover Pass page.
+Please note: You also will need a one-day or annual Discover Pass when visiting the Department of Natural Resources' Winter Trail System.
+For more information or to purchase an annual Discover Pass, please visit our Discover Pass page.